vlcn-io/materialite/demos/react/walkthrough/walkthrough.md

 2. comments
 3. appState

-as well as a convenience function to start a new transaction.
+as well as a convenience function to start a new transaction (tx).

 ```ts
 const m = new Materialite();